bartlettroscoe/Trilinos/cmake/std/atdm/README.md

 <a name="kokkos_arch"/>

 **`<kokkos_arch>`:** The `<build-name>` string can also contain keywords to determine the `KOKKOS_ARCH` option of the build.
-This is the case-sensitive architecture name that is recognized by the CMake [KOKKOS_ARCH](https://trilinos.org/docs/files/TrilinosBuildReference.html#configuring-with-kokkos-and-advanced-back-ends) configure option for Trilinos and Kokkos.
+This is the case-insensitive architecture name that is recognized by the CMake [KOKKOS_ARCH](https://trilinos.org/docs/files/TrilinosBuildReference.html#configuring-with-kokkos-and-advanced-back-ends) configure option for Trilinos and Kokkos.
 Some common supported Kokkos